Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core-channel.md

 # Tizen Core Channel

-Tizen core channel Provides a communication channel that allows safe sending and receiving of data between threads.
+Tizen Core channel Provides a communication channel that allows safe sending and receiving of data between threads.
 This channel can be used to exchange information in a synchronized state without data conflict.
 This page describes how to create a channel sender and receiver pair, send and receive data, and destroy the channel sender and receiver pair.

 ## Preparation
 To use the Tizen Core channel API, you must include the `tizen_core.h` header.